robocorp/rpaframework/packages/main/README.rst

    channels:
      - conda-forge
    dependencies:
-     - python=3.9.13
+     - python=3.9.16
      - tesseract=4.1.1
+     - nodejs=16.14.2
      - pip=22.1.2
-     - nodejs=16.14.2
      - pip:
-       - robotframework-browser==13.3.0
+       - robotframework-browser==17.2.0
-       - rpaframework==22.2.1
+       - rpaframework==24.1.2
-       - rpaframework-aws==5.0.0
+       - rpaframework-aws==5.2.8
-       - rpaframework-google==6.1.1
+       - rpaframework-google==7.0.3
-       - rpaframework-recognition==5.0.0
+       - rpaframework-recognition==5.1.2
    rccPostInstall:
      - rfbrowser init

-Separate installation of AWS, Dialogs, PDF and Windows libraries without main rpaframework:
+Separate installation of AWS, Dialogs, PDF and Windows libraries without the main ``rpaframework``:

 .. code-block:: yaml

    channels:
      - conda-forge
    dependencies:
-     - python=3.9.13
+     - python=3.9.16
      - pip=22.1.2
      - pip:
-       - rpaframework-aws==5.0.0 # included in the rpaframework as an extra
+       - rpaframework-aws==5.2.8  # included in the rpaframework as an extra
-       - rpaframework-dialogs==4.0.0  # included in the rpaframework by default
+       - rpaframework-dialogs==4.0.4  # included in the rpaframework by default
-       - rpaframework-pdf==5.0.0  # included in the rpaframework by default
+       - rpaframework-pdf==7.1.5  # included in the rpaframework by default
-       - rpaframework-windows==6.0.1 # included in the rpaframework by default
+       - rpaframework-windows==7.3.2  # included in the rpaframework by default

-.. note:: Python 3.7 or higher is required
+.. note:: Python 3.8 or higher is required

 Example
 -------